-Anna Deavere Smith's previous stage shows made audiences sit up and listen to a host of communal concerns in shows that were distinguished by her unique talents as a monologist.
+No one is disputing that Anna Deavere Smith is practically a national treasure.
+Her previous forays onto the stage, “Fires in the Mirror: Crown Heights, Brooklyn, and Other Identities” and “Twilight: Los Angeles, 1992,” made audiences sit up and listen to a host of communal concerns in shows that were as much distinguished by Smith’s unique talents as a monologist as by the social issues she sought to illuminate.
 But that focus and Smith’s incredible talent for mimicry are largely absent from her latest effort, “House Arrest: An Introgression.”

 Smith’s show (which was poorly received at Washington’s Arena Stage in late 1997) is billed as a work in progress, and turns out to be just that.
 It remains unclear whether Smith, both writer and director of this overstuffed potpourri, is capable of turning her work into something even moderately coherent, which the present production certainly isn’t.

 The pompous subtitle aside –“introgression” refers to the introduction of genes from one species into the gene pool of another — “House Arrest” brims with ostensibly comprehensible ideas that are in fact abstruse and slippery in this context — which may, of course, be Smith’s point.
 Nevertheless, there’s nothing original about meditations on race relations in this country and the changing nature of American leadership.
 Yet Smith, who has plenty to say about these issues, just can’t make sense of them.

 Part of the problem is structural.
 In her previous shows, Smith stood alone on a nearly bare stage and impersonated a host of real people whom she’d interviewed, a simple concept that worked marvelously well.
 Here, Smith barely utilizes her trademark concept (though her stint as Studs Terkel at the beginning and end of the show is well turned and most welcome).